I love when people thoughtfully incorporate spaces into their homes specifically for kids to make art.

 As a child, we had a tall cabinet in our kitchen that I appropriated to use as my art studio.
 I would pull up a stool and hang out there while my mom made dinner.
 It was the perfect combination of being close to my mom, but out of her way, and I would get lost in not only making things but organizing my special space.
 I loved that sense of ownership.

-I was allowed 2 shelves- the one at work height was where I worked my magic, with the more important supplies tucked to the back of the shelf.
+I used 2 shelves- the one at work height was where I worked my magic, with the more important supplies tucked to the back of the shelf.
 The less important supplies were one shelf higher- still within arm’s reach if I felt inspired to use them.

 Click on each photo to take you straight to the source for more inspiration.